Below is a list of the largest Cargo

 290 ft, load 250 tonnes.

-The An-225 is a transport aircraft built
+The An-225 is a transport Aircraft

 built by the Antonov Design Bureau of

 the USSR.
 It is the world's largest

-aircraft that first flew in
+fixed wing Aircraft that first flew in

 1988.
-The

-aircraft was built to
+This Aircraft was built to

 Orbiter, the Russian equivalent of